RomanMinenok/Paper/README.md

     ...
 }

-implementation 'com.github.RomanMinenok:Paper:2.7'
+implementation 'com.github.RomanMinenok:Paper:2.7.3'
 ```
 ### RxJava support
-[Doesn't work for this fork as for now as RxPaper points to original repo]

-RxJava wrapper for Paper is available as a separate lib [RxPaper2](https://github.com/pakoito/RxPaper2).
+RxJava wrapper for Paper is available as a separate lib [RxPaper2](https://github.com/RomanMinenok/RxPaper2).
 Thanks [@pakoito](https://github.com/pakoito) for it!

 ### Initialize Paper
 Should be initialized once in `Application.onCreate()`: